Mortal/gittalk/gittalk.md

 * `git reset --soft` to squash before rebasing
 * `git commit -v` (or `git config commit.verbose true`) to read the diff while writing the commit message
 * `git rebase -i`
+* "don't rebase commits that have been made public"

 ### Advanced

 * Lots of `git rebase -i`, only doing one thing at a time
 * `git prune` and `git gc`
+* "a branch is just a pointer to a commit"
+* "a commit is just a tree, a message, author, and committer, and a list of zero or more parent commits"
+* "git is a content-addressable object database"
+* "git is a necessary evil"

 ## The weight of a change